 The feature film of The Drowning of Arthur Braxton premiered at Raindance Film Festival in November 2021, where it was awarded Best UK Feature.

 As well as novel writing, Caroline has co-authored a short story collection Freaks!), written scripts for short films and the script for a musical (The Colour of Light debuted in March 2020, selling out its two performances).

 Her current academic research focuses on the wider questions of ways in which women involved in creative pursuits disappeared from historical narratives and how they are being reimagined in contemporary creative practice.
 Giving voice to silenced women and deliberation of a gatekeeper’s function in the lives of creative women throughout time are aspects Caroline considers in both her critical and creative writing.
 She is especially interested in a novelist’s ethical and moral responsibilities when fictionalising a real life.

-Caroline lives in Liverpool and is also known as Caroline Wallace and Caroline Cauchi (novel to be published in summer 2022).
+Caroline lives on the Wirral and is known as Caroline Smailes, Caroline Wallace and Caroline Cauchi (novel to be published in Feb 2023).
 She is head of book editing at BubbleCow and is currently the Royal Literary Fund Fellow at Liverpool University.